02: GPS

 • But not both on the same map.

-🔍 Handle gotchas
+🔍 Handle distortion

 • Primary goal: minimize distortion.